Europe Is Our Playground – 90’s Alt Travel Mixtape

 Faith No More – Stripsearch

-Faith No More were never exactly known for being ambient but this track achieves a level of ambience that most ambient bands never do and probably never understand – in fact it’s got a sound that’s closer to Portishead than anything else.
-The bass line steadies the entire song – while the vocals flutter in and out of various melodies – stopping briefly to make way for Hudson’s stark and beautiful guitar solo, which seems to stand outside of the song creating an otherworldly ambience.
-Intriguingly the video was filmed in Berlin and shows vocalist Mike Patton walking through parts of the city to a military checkpoint, when he hands over his passport for inspection the guards are set on Patton who is then held at gunpoint and arrested, before the video flips to the earlier part of the day pointing to Patton being a criminal.
+Faith No More were never exactly known for being ambient or even downbeat but this track achieves a beautiful level of ambience that reminds me of trip hop and electronica, rather than Faith No more’s trademark rock.
+The bassline steadies the entire songm while the vocals flutter in and out of various melodies stopping briefly to make way for Hudson’s stark and beautiful guitar solo, which seems to stand both in and outside of the song, weaving through it like thread through a needle.
+The video was filmed in Berlin and shows vocalist Mike Patton walking through parts of the city to a military checkpoint, when he hands over his passport for inspection the guards are set on Patton who is then held at gunpoint and arrested.
 It always reminded me of going through passport control – so watch this next time you have a bad time at a passport control point.

 Orbital – Halcyon And On And On